• Home

 How to Make Eggless Vanilla Cake

-In a large bowl of an electric mixer fitted with the paddle attachment, beat the butter or vegan baking stick and the sugars until everything is soft and creamy.
+In a large bowl of an electric mixer fitted with the paddle attachment, beat the butter, light brown sugar and granulated sugar until soft and creamy.
 About 2-3 minutes.

 Step 2: Make the Homemade Buttermilk